-- 1. Wait until the vymbol (exporting data to USB) is replaced by vymbol (exporting data to USB) is replaced by vymbol (exporting data to USB) is replaced by vymbol. - 2.
+- 1. Wait until the symbol (exporting data to USB) is replaced by in the notification icons area - 2.
 Remove the USB device

 Ensure that both the user and the patient do not place hands or any other body parts on or in the USB port